 Endless Ideas for Valuable Content

-The OnlyFans model is a bit one-sided though, and platforms like Fangage allow creators to monetize their content in almost every way possible.
-There are many more content types than just photo and video and Fangage is designed for creators to make money off their creations no matter the industry you are in.
+The OnlyFans model is a bit one-sided though and focuses mostly on adult content.
+You can also start earning money from your content in many other ways, on your own website.
+Fangage creates a website for creators in under a minute, for them to make money off their creations, no matter the industry they're in.
+Fangage can be used for all sorts of influencers like travel, cooking, fitness and models.
+Further, you can easily calculate your earnings.
 Here are some of today’s most widely-used content types that you would be able to monetize with your own Fangage website:

 - Blog posts